davidsipos1002/bootloader/README.md

 be found in boot.cfg.
 The loader will search for the configuration in /config/boot.cfg.

+Segements loaded from the kernel image, page tables, initial data files and the BootInfo are all marked as EfiReservedMemoryType.
+The bootloader allocates page tables such that the first 2 MiB of the virtual address space is mappable, meaning one can map the first 512 4 KiB pages without checking the presence of the higher level page table entries.
+This is done because at the beginning the kernel is not capable of memory allocation but it needs a way of mapping known physical addresses from the BootInfo structure without allocating additional page tables.

 To change the compiler modify the Toolchain.cmake file.
 The built UEFI application can be found in build/efi.